Drive-Through Naturalizations Make New U.S. Citizens In The COVID-19 Era

 Many of the new citizens said what they were looking forward to most was voting in elections this November.

 Outside of a regular naturalization ceremony, voter registration tables greet people as they exit.
 At the drive-through, there were no booths to be found.
-But, along with their small American flags, new citizens were given packets, which included instructions on how to register to vote.
+But, along with their small U.S. flags, new citizens were given packets that included instructions on how to register to vote.

 USCIS, currently facing a massive budget shortfall due to a reduction of visa applications, is looking to transition back to larger naturalization events later this summer.